ShipStream/middleware/README.md

 ## State Management

 ShipStream provides a general-purpose storage mechanism to hold state data like the last time a sync was completed.
-Do *not* use this to store a large number of values or values that will be "leaked" over time such as a status for every order.
+Do *not* use this to store an unbounded number of values or values that will be "leaked" over time such as a status for every order.
 For example, if your plugin registers a webhook with a third-party you could store the id of the webhook so that it can be easily updated or deleted later.

+This state data is properly namespaced so it cannot conflict with or be ready by other plugin subscriptions.

 ```php
 $this->setState('test', array(